-Staff shall report to the Board as necessary, but at least semi-annually, to keep the Board fully informed of those cases that are being monitored or in which the System is actively participating.
+For litigation in which the System is actively participating or that the System is actively monitoring, Staff shall report to the Board as necessary, but at least semi-annually, to keep the Board fully informed on the status of those cases.
 Staff shall keep the Board apprised of any unusual or extraordinary events as they occur.